emrulhasan-nlp/nmb-apps/README.md

-# This tis the apps to read image and text from files
+# This apps allow you to read the news articles from files

 Instructions to run the file.